When two Irishmen meet the first question asked is usually:

 Boasting hundreds of square miles of lakes, with over 150 islands waiting to be explored, County Fermanagh has been christened Ireland’s Lake District.

 County Galway lies on Ireland’s west coast.
 Under direct influence of the Atlantic gulf stream and ocean currents, this county receives ample rainfall between spells of fleeting sunshine.
+Home to the Aran Islands and Connemara, this westerly county is home to the largest Irish speaking area on the island.

 County Kerry is a mystical, rugged, and scenic Irish county that has captivated tourists for hundreds of years, making the Ring of Kerry one of the most famous attractions in all of Ireland.